 Again, there are two things that set them apart:

 Duh!
 Already covered that, Gio!

 Yeah, but I just want to mention why.
-We don’t wear makeup while we sleep (you DON’T, right?), so no one cares if their creams take a bit longer to absorb.
+You don’t wear makeup while you sleep (you DON’T, right?), so no one cares if their creams take a bit longer to absorb.
 As long as it doesn’t take ages and turns their face into a war zone, that is!

 2. They have higher concentrations of anti-aging ingredients

 Retinol.
 Vitamin C. Glycolic acid.
 All that amazing stuff that kicks your wrinkles away.
 And make your skin more susceptible to sun damage, too (oh, the irony!).